Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/fast-action-manager/index.md

 This way, your function makes a note of the current item being processed and should an error occur your error list will note the path correctly.

+## Examples

-### Example Code: Fast Action Manager calling Synthetic Workflow on DAM Update assets
+### Query Example: Starting Synthetic Workflow on DAM Update assets

-This sample code executes the OOTB DAM Asset Update Workflow Model on all assets under a designated path.
+This sample code executes the OOTB DAM Asset Update Workflow Model on all assets under a designated path using a query.

 {% highlight jsp %}